 There are different types of interest that can affect your student loan:

-- Unsubsidized Federal Stafford Loans borrowed on or after July 1, 2006 as well as subsidized Stafford Loans borrowed by graduate students have a fixed interest rate of 6.8%.
+- Both subsidized and unsubsidized Federal Stafford Loans first disbursed on or after July 1, 2013 have a fixed interest rate of 6.8%.

 - The fixed rate for Federal PLUS Loans (for parents and for graduate students) is 7.9%.